jacklinke/cfps/current_topics/server_side_is_dead_-_long_live_server_side_(+HTMX).md

     - Splitting up complicated views

 - Feature and approach walk-throughs (20 min)
+  For a variety of common web application features, we will take a look at a typical django approach and how one might approach the problem with django + htmx.

     1. Messaging inbox functionality (read, archive)
         - The default Django approach
         - Django + HTMX approach